 “This is a screenshot from the E3 build in June… good news for you guys here,” he had shared.
 “The amount of progress we’ve made since then will surprise anyone.
 Higher-quality textures, improved weapon and environment models, better lighting… it’s looking completely different now.”

 Except, it’s not.
 Nothing has drastically changed from what we saw last year.
-What we’re instead left with is a complete game marred by an inconsistent framerate and disparity between character models.
+What we’re instead left with is a complete game marred by an inconsistent frame rate and disparity between character models.
 Even environmental effects such as explosions and falling rubble remind me of the GameCube era.

 Itagaki added that the “HUD’s UI was changed” as well as the button layout, but I’m clearly missing something as they look exactly the same to me.
 Those comments were made last November, making me wonder whether certain elements have been reverted back in a blind panic.

 Perhaps this is all indicative of the well-documented woes that have been faced in development.
-When the company making the original game engine for Devil’s Third was closed, Itagaki’s team switched to an adaption of Relic Entertainment’s engine, and then the Darksiders II engine before eventually resorting to Unreal Engine 3.
+When the company making the original game engine for Devil’s Third was closed, Itagaki’s team switched to an adaptation of Relic Entertainment’s engine, and then the Darksiders II engine before eventually resorting to Unreal Engine 3.

 Whatever has happened behind closed doors, the end result sees Devil’s Third shaping up to be a disconcertingly inconsistent experience.
-But, it is how glaringly outdated Itagaki’s vision has been this time around that I share most concern about.
+But, it is how glaringly outdated Itagaki’s vision has been this time around that I share the most concern about.